 The construction management method of procurement for the Tla’amin Community Health and Multi-purpose Centre supported an apprenticeship program for local Sliammon band members.

 Building with wood meant the project was able to respond to changes during construction at the remote site.
 Designers also chose wood because it can withstand weather and rigorous maintenance procedures.

 INTERIOR USES: COMFORTABLE AND HEALING

-The Centre’s use of wood provides a tangible connection to nature and the outdoors, offering an aesthetic appeal unmatched by other building materials.
-Research shows the visual presence of wood in a room is both psychologically and physiologically beneficial, and a study by the University of British Columbia and FPInnovations concludes wood interiors reduce stress by creating a comforting, supportive and healing environment.
+The Centre’s use of wood provides a tangible connection to nature and the outdoors.
+Research shows the visual presence of wood in a room is both psychologically and physiologically beneficial, and a study by The University of British Columbia and FPInnovations concludes wood interiors reduce stress by creating a comforting, supportive and healing environment.

 CEDAR: CELEBRATING A RICH CULTURE

-Cedar is considered the tree of life for the Coast Salish peoples, and connects the Sliammon people with their rich past.
-The Centre design incorporated red and yellow cedar, including red cedar ceremonial poles with copper caps.
-The Sliammon Nation contributed to the project by donating red and yellow cedar from their traditional territories for the heavy timber structure and siding.
+Western red cedar is considered the tree of life for the Coast Salish peoples, and connects the Sliammon people with their rich past.
+The Centre design incorporated western red cedar ceremonial poles with copper caps.

 Cynthia Jamieson, A/Executive Director